Visceral leishmaniasis: Life cycle

 The life cycle of Leishmania is completed in two hosts, humans and sandflies.
 The adult female sandfly is a bloodsucker, usually feeding at night on sleeping prey.
 When the fly bites an individual infected with Leishmania, the pathogen is ingested along with the prey's blood.
 The protozoan is in the smaller of its two forms, called an amastigote, which is round, non-motile, and only 3–7 micrometers in diameter.
 Inside the stomach of the sandfly, the amastigotes quickly transform into elongated and motile forms called the promastigotes.
 Promastigote is spindle-shaped, triple the size of the amastigote, and has a single flagellum that allows mobility.
-The promastigotes live extracellularly in the alimentary canal, reproducing asexually, then migrate to the proximal end of the gut where they become poised for a regurgitational transmission.
+The promastigotes live extracellularly in the alimentary canal, reproducing asexually, then migrate to the proximal end of the gut where they become poised for regurgitative transmission.
 As the fly bites, the promastigotes are released from the proboscis and introduced locally at the bite site.

 Once inside the human host, promastigotes invade macrophages.
-Inside the cells they transform back into the smaller amastigote form.
-The amastigotes replicate in the most hostile part of the macrophage cell, inside the phagolysosome, whose normal defensive response they are able to prevent.
-After repeated multiplication, they break down their host cell by sheer pressure of mass, but there is some recent speculation that they are able to leave the cell by triggering the exocytosis response of the macrophage.
+Inside the cells, they transform back into the smaller amastigote form.
+The amastigotes replicate in the most hostile part of the macrophage cell, inside the phagolysosome, whose normal defensive response they can prevent.
+After repeated multiplication, they break down their host cell by sheer pressure of mass, but there is some recent speculation that they can leave the cell by triggering the exocytosis response of the macrophage.
 The daughter cells protozoans then migrate to fresh cells or through the bloodstream to find new hosts.
-In this way the infection is progressive, spreading to the host's mononuclear phagocyte system, particularly the spleen and liver.
+In this way, the infection is progressive, spreading to the host's mononuclear phagocyte system, particularly the spleen and liver.
 The free amastigotes in peripheral tissues are then ingested by sandfly to enter another cycle.